marble999/freshlygenerated/content/posts/Prune-Pudding.md

 ![](https://static01.nyt.com/images/2016/08/10/dining/10DEPRESSION-WEB2/10DEPRESSION-WEB2-videoSixteenByNineJumbo1600-v2.jpg)

-*This time-honored dessert is the stuff of women’s dreams — and men’s nightmares.
-It requires the “flight of fancy” enjoyed by Russian aristocrats in the 19th century and the finesse of a chef like famed molecular gastronomist Ferran Adria.
+*This time-honored dessert is the stuff of women's dreams -- and men's nightmares.
+It requires the "flight of fancy" enjoyed by Russian aristocrats in the 19th century and the finesse of a chef like famed molecular gastronomist Ferran Adria.
 Now is the time to employ both of these talents to reinvent this truly classic dish with a modern twist.*

 *The key is to use a flash fried halved apple instead of mashed potatoes or any type of mash.
 This dessert plays off that phenomenal citrusy flavor brought to you by the watercress and citrus slices and avoids the problem of overpowering egg yolks by adding a dash of yogurt.
 This is a dessert that appeals to anyone and no one, but please, treat your guests to a classic.*